 - The cost for a tent (if you’re having an outdoor wedding)

-- Any smaller parties you’ll be hosting such as an engagement party
+- Smaller parties you’ll be hosting such as an engagement party

 - The attire you’ll be covering such as yours, his, maybe even the bridal party

 The bottom line is that you need some mechanics in place to maximize your budget.
 Real weddings happen & have setbacks from not thinking ahead for things like: